 Tribes are small, so when you phrase it as 400 people, it doesn't sound so bad, if you equate that to say, 8 MILLION Californians or 78 MILLION Americans, you'd get a truer picture.
-The Cherokee Nation of Oklahoma has done the same with their Freedmen population, and I'm sure many readers would be surprised to know the Cherokee to their SLAVES on the Trail of Tears.
+The Cherokee Nation of Oklahoma has done the same with their Freedmen population, and I'm sure many readers would be surprised to know the Cherokee dragged their SLAVES on the Trail of Tears.

 We've taken an article from Genocide Watch that details the stages of genocide and used them to illustrate what went on at the Pechanga Reservation in Temecula California, the tribe is led by Mark Macarro.
 There is an urgent need for the enforcement of the Indian Civil Rights Act.

 Please check out the links as the provide additional information.

 From GenocideWatch.org: Genocide is a process that develops in eight stages that are predictable but not inexorable (unalterable).
 At each stage, preventive measures can stop it.
 The process is not linear.
 Logically, later stages must be preceded by earlier stages.
 But all stages continue to operate throughout the process.

 1.Classification: The Pechanga Enrollment committee claimed that Hunter Family was from a different set of Temecula Indians, not Pechanga.
 Pechanga claimed the Manuela Miranda (Manuelas) descendents had broken ties to the reservation, even though they served on tribal government committees.
 They are not us, they are "them" or "those people".
 They similary marked people in the moratorium.